rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  ever enjoyed.
 He was in charge of his own outlet and was editorially independent.
 *  No vendas tu pluma, he told the newsroom.
 Don't sell your pen.
 *  I fear for my life.
-*  In the two years that Monitor Michoac·n had been publishing, over the course of dozens of
+*  In the two years that Monitor Michoac√°n had been publishing, over the course of dozens of
 *  investigations, Linares had never received such a direct threat as the ones levelled by the
 *  mysterious call and WhatsApp message.
 Vera decided to seek help from the authorities,
 *  but no one in the newsroom trusted officials in Sitacuero.